Ahmed bin Fahd Al Saud: Early life and education

 Prince Ahmed was born on 9 September 1986.
 His father is late Fahd bin Salman bin Abdulaziz Al Saud; the eldest son of King Salman.
 His mother is Nouf bint Khalid ibn Abdullah who died on 20 July 2021.
 Ahmed bin Fahd has one brother, Sultan, and two sisters, Sara and Reema.

 His mother's family controls Mawarid Holding, which owns OSN, one of the largest satellite television providers in the Middle East, and American Express Middle East.

 Ahmed bin Fahd received his primary education at the Dhahran schools in the Eastern provinces.
 He attended Najd schools in Al Riyadh and then, Al Riyadh schools in 2003.
 He earned a bachelor's degree in law from the King Saud University in 2007.
 Also, he also undertook specialized courses in the fields of research, assets administration, brokerage and investment banking from the Jadwa Investment Corporation.

 Career

 In 2014 Ahmed in Fahd worked at the department of political affairs in the Saudi embassy in London.

-In April 2017, he was appointed deputy governor of the Eastern Province, Saudi Arabia, home to the world's largest onshore oil field.
+In April 2017, Prince Ahmed was appointed deputy governor of the Eastern Province, home to the world's largest onshore oil field.
 Abqaiq, the world's largest oil processing plant, the Ghawar oilfield, and the kingdom's Shiite minority are all located in the Eastern Province.
+His tenure as deputy governor of the Eastern province ended on 12 December 2023 when Prince Saud bin Bandar Al Saud was appointed to the post.